playarising/arising/docs/core/Experience.md

 ## Experience

-_`Experience` is the contract to manage the storage of experience and missions from all the civilizations._
+This contract tracks and assigns experience of all the characters stored on the [Civilizations](/docs/core/Civilizations.md) instance.

+_Implementation of the [IExperience](/docs/interfaces/IExperience.md) interface._

 ### experience